containers-tools/cct/tutorial/README.md

   * We use Docker's `ENTRYPOINT` command to ensure that cct is invoked when a container is started, regardless of what `CMD` is set to.

-  * The individual command-line arguments in the `CMD` need to be melded into a single argument, which is passed to `cct`.
-This means we must declare CMD in our Dockerfile, we can't just inherit from the parent image.

 ## First `cct` test